csoumya14/Quiz-app/README.md

 - 10 questions are randomly selected from a list of 36 questions.

-- Only one question and the availabe options is displayed at a time.
+- Only one question and the available options is displayed at a time.

 - User can advance to next question only after selecting the correct answer.